October 21, 1991: Apple launches its PowerBook 100 series, a pivotal laptop that becomes one of the most important tech gadgets of all time.

-The PowerBook 100 looks somewhat different than the PowerBook 140 and 170.
+The PowerBook 100 looked somewhat different from the PowerBook 140 and 170.
 There’s a good reason: While Apple designed the latter two models, Sony designed the former.
-The PowerBook 100 shipped with 2MB of expandable RAM (up to 8MB), and a hard drive ranging from 20MB to 40MB.
+The PowerBook 100 shipped with 2MB of expandable RAM (up to 8MB) and a hard drive ranging from 20MB to 40MB.

 Users wanting a floppy drive could buy one as an external peripheral, although this shipped as standard with the two higher-end models.
-Only the highest-end PowerBook 170 came with an active matrix display.
-All three models came with a built-in trackball for controlling the cursor, which was much remarked-upon at the time.
+Only the top-end PowerBook 170 came with an active-matrix display.
+All three models featured a built-in trackball for controlling the cursor, which drew plenty of comments at the time.

 PowerBooks: An unexpectedly big hit for Apple

-The PowerBook 100 series proved something of an unexpected hit for Apple, which had been burned by its previous attempt at mobile computing.
+The PowerBook 100 series proved something of an unexpected hit for Apple, a company burned by its previous attempt at mobile computing.
 Then-CEO John Sculley gave the project a marketing budget of $1 million, considerably less than the money available to the makers of Apple’s desktop Macs.

-It paid off, however.
+The big push paid off, however.
 The PowerBook line quickly captured 40 percent of all laptop sales.
-In its first year, the PowerBook line generated more than $1 billion in revenue for Apple, and cemented itself as the computer of choice for traveling businesspeople — a market the Mac had always struggled to reach.
+In its first year, the PowerBook line generated more than $1 billion in revenue for Apple, cementing it as the computer of choice for traveling businesspeople — a market the Mac previously struggled to reach.
 In 1992, PowerBook sales helped generate $7.1 billion in revenue, making it Apple’s most successful fiscal year to date.